 Each member-owner contributes a $25 membership fee, which is fully refundable when you leave the system.

 Account Initiation Charge

-A $20 connect fee is made for processing an application and initiating new service – whether it’s at a location that already had service, or a new home, office or other building.
+A $20 connect fee is made for processing an application and initiating new service – whether it’s at a location that already has service, or a new home, office or building.

 You may be required to make a deposit before we turn your power on if your credit does not meet the cooperative’s requirements.
 If you wish, we can perform a utility credit check which may result in that deposit being waived.